anuraagvaidya/Trool/README.md

 - Import property name rules are the same as for JavaScript keys.
 That means alphanumeric, underscores, and dashes.
 Anything other than characters will throw an error.

+- When recompiling TS parser, make sure you globally install `tspegjs` and use command `tspegjs -o ./lib/FunctionalGrammar.ts --cache ./FunctionalGrammar.pegjs` in ./trool to regenerate the parser.